Applying for daily allowance (FAQ)

 See also Applying for unemployment allowance.

 A suspension period, meaning a period in which benefits are not paid, will be set in certain cases, such as if you quit your job without a cause that is acceptable in labour market policy terms.
-The suspension period is set by the TE Office, and such a decision is binding upon the KOKO fund
+The suspension period is set by the TE Office, and such a decision is binding upon the KOKO fund.

 When you agree with your employer on the termination of your employment relationship, the TE Office will issue a statement, binding upon the unemployment fund, whether this will result in the setting of a suspension period.
 If your employer has paid you compensation upon termination of your employment that is voluntary or mutually agreed, the compensation you received will be periodised as of the end of the employment relationship.
 The term of periodisation accrues during the suspension period.
 Read more: Periodisation